 Think about it… How many neverending presentations have you attended in your life?
 How many cluttered PowerPoint templates with tiny fonts have you suffered?
 How many lecturers reading their own slides have you seen?
 But… it’s easy to see the mote in your brother’s eye, isn’t it?
 What about you?
 Did you catch your audience’s attention?
 It’s the time for the creative presentations!

-Said that, I’d like to help you to reduce the number of yawns whenever you make a public presentation: You have to create something fully engaging and encourage yourself to use some tools and techniques to make a remarkable presentation.
+That said, I’d like to help you to reduce the number of yawns whenever you make a public presentation: You have to create something fully engaging and encourage yourself to use some tools and techniques to make a remarkable presentation.
 Your own distinctive and personal brand is at stake and you have to make it out of your comfort zone.

 The Creation Process of a presentation could be split into 3 different steps:

-- Preparation: starting point, data collection and overview
+- Preparation: starting point, data collection, and overview

 - Design and content: contents and container must go together

 - Presentation: you are in the spotlight… Your time is now!

 We could say that a presentation is nothing more than a social event.
 You are the protagonist, and you have a certain amount of time to make your (previously segmented) objective audience listen to your message with a positive attitude.
 It is therefore a unique opportunity, and you have to try your best and seize it.

 We can all recall the advertising and marketing practices from only some decades ago: reasons and rationality were indispensable.
 Nowadays however, we’re used to two-way communication: emotional, storytelling and able to make us live new experiences.
 So we need to come to a decision: are we going to communicate with emotions and feelings, or are we going to communicate in the old-fashioned way?